 Even if you’re just breaking even or perhaps losing a couple measly euros you may want to ask yourself how much your time is worth.

-In summer attraction entrances can have lines lasting hours, and nobody wants that.
+In summer attraction entrances can have lines lasting hours.

 With the Barcelona City Pass you use your personal discount code to book all your attraction tickets online in advance, skip the lines, and enjoy your visit hassle free.